 Heraklion, Crete - 3 nights

 Day 3: Sunday 6 October, Hania – Eleutherna – Heraklion

 - Arcadia Monastery

 - Ancient Eleutherna Archaeological Site including the Necropolis of Orthi Petra

 - The Museum of Ancient Eleutherna

-Next we visit Eleutherna, an ancient city-state that lies a few kilometres from the Arcadia Monastery.
-Eleutherna was a major city in 900-600 BC, the crucial period for the final crystallising and preserving in writing of the Homeric poems.
+Next, we visit Eleutherna, an ancient city-state that lies a few kilometres from the Arcadia Monastery.
+Eleutherna was a major city in 900-600 BCE, the crucial period for the final crystallising and preserving in writing of the Homeric poems.
 Burials at Orthi Petra confirm Homer’s account of funeral rituals and in particular, the Warrior’s Tomb confirms the practice of revenge killing of captives described at Iliad 22.163-77.
-Rich finds from the excavation are on display in the new museum including a perfectly preserved bronze shield from Warrior’s Tomb (c.700 BC) and spectacular gold and jewelled adornments from the Tomb of the Four Priestesses (c.
-675 BC), including a series of intricate gold brooches, one depicting a male god flanked by two lions and another showing animal combat very like that described at Odyssey 19.225-31.
+Rich finds from the excavation are on display in the new museum including a perfectly preserved bronze shield from Warrior’s Tomb (c.700 BCE) and spectacular gold and jewelled adornments from the Tomb of the Four Priestesses (c.
+675 BCE), including a series of intricate gold brooches, one depicting a male god flanked by two lions and another showing animal combat very like that described at Odyssey 19.225-31.

 Mid-afternoon we continue our journey to Heraklion, the capital of Crete.
 Our boutique hotel is located in the heart of the city.
 (Overnight Heraklion) BL

 Day 4: Monday 7 October, Heraklion – Knossos – Zominthos – Heraklion